A reason much greater than the rhyme itself!

 Vision Restored

-Making a plan is the easiest part of resetting and restoring our vision, but if we don’t understand how our perspective contributes to our ability to thrive then we’re liable to remain stagnant.
+Making a plan is the easiest part of resetting and restoring our vision, but if we don’t understand the impact of institutionalization then we’re liable to remain stagnant.

 Derived from the framework of the guided journal (“Write the Vision, Make it Plain”), this goal-oriented workshop is designed to help individuals create (and re-create) the perspective of what it means to see, solidify and thrive in their greatest functional purpose while setting a foundation for actionable steps.